NTC Earns Rs578 Mln Profit During FY 2019-20 - UrduPoint

 NTC Earns Rs578 Mln Profit During FY 2019-20

-The National Telecommunication Corporation (NTC) has earned a record profit of Rs578 million during the Financial Year 2019-20 despite the economic slowdown due to the coronavirus (COVID-19) pandemic

-ISLAMABAD, (UrduPoint / Pakistan Point News - 15th Mar, 2021 ) :The National Telecommunication Corporation (NTC) has earned a record profit of Rs578 million during the Financial Year 2019-20 despite the economic slowdown due to the coronavirus (COVID-19) pandemic.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 21st Mar, 2021 ) :The National Telecommunication Corporation (NTC) has earned a record profit of Rs 578 million during the Financial Year 2019-20 despite the economic slowdown due to the coronavirus (COVID-19) pandemic.

 "The NTC is probably one of the few Federal Organizations which has recovered from a loss-making entity to a profitable organization.
 NTC has earned a record profit of Rs.578 Million in last FY 2019-20 especially during COVID-19 Pandemic," a senior official of the corporation said.